josephtung/jpegoptim-optipng-recursive/readme.md

-# Recursive jpegoptim Script
+# Recursive jpegoptim /  Optipng Script

-A simple script that allows jpegoptim to run recursively on your server.
+A simple script that allows jpegoptim and optipng to run recursively on your server.

+Originally forked from StephenPunwasi/jpegoptim-recursive

 ## How To Use
 Place in the server directory you would like to start the optimization.